Research Projects

 • Gavin Rae, "Embedded Rupture: Castoriadis on Creating the New," in Philosophical Perspectives on Artistic Agency, eds.
 Alistair Macaulay, Timothy Deane-Freeman, and Antonia Pont (New York: Palgrave Macmillian, forthcoming).

 • Gavin Rae.
 "From Ontological Difference to Difference in itself: Deleuze and Heidegger," in The Deleuzian Mind, ed.
-Jeffrey A. Bell and Henry Somers-Hall (New York: Routledge, under contract).
+Jeffrey A. Bell and Henry Somers-Hall (New York: Routledge, forthcoming).

 • Gavin Rae.
 "From Magma to Plasticity: 'Sticky' Transformation in Castoriadis and Malabou," in Transformation in Contemporary French Philosophy, ed.
 Emma Ingala, Cillian Ó Fathaigh, and Gavin Rae (Edinburgh: Edinburgh University Press, forthcoming).